-Early last year, my natural hair care routine took a nasty hit due to relocating for work.
-I moved away from New York City where natural hair salons were in no short supply.
-However, I was finally resigning myself to the fact that I needed to dye my hair.
+Early last year, my natural hair care routine took a nasty hit due to finally admitting the fact that I needed to dye my hair.
 My gray situation had gotten out of control.
 These hair strands were being left to their own devices and just staged a sneak attack on my head.
 I couldn’t believe it.
 I actually started to look my age.

 Yelp….Not Always the Answer for Everything

 So I went online to Yelp to investigate stylists specializing in natural hair care in the new neighborhood.
 Now, please note: I was just going for color, no styling or anything like that.
 However, the lesson I learned on my appointment day was a tough yet ancient one.
 Never leave your natural hair care in the hands of anyone else unless you educate yourself with the styling process beforehand.

 In the olden days, I would interview stylists, have a consultation and interrogate them about their natural hair care strategies.
 During the visit, if they veered off of the discussed plan, I would remind them of our discussion or just do whatever procedure myself while in the salon chair.

 Before the visit, I would ask them if I needed to prep my hair beforehand so they wouldn’t need to.
 Any detangling, I would do ahead of time.
 This method worked well for me.
 However, this time I did no such thing.
 I actually didn’t even have a consultation.
 I trusted the flashy web site that specifically outlined the stylist as a natural hair care specialist who had the snazzy flat hair twist style.
 Little did I know that the only knowledge of natural hair care she really had was on how to rip it out of my head—and with a wide tooth comb no less.